10 Expert Strategies for Auctioning Art at Fundraisers

 If you're not an art organization, charity art auctions work best for medium to large organizations.
 Many art auctions tend to be prestigious events, which can be costly for small nonprofits.

-If you’re still small-scale, consider a different type of fundraiser or try auctioning different items.
+If you're still small-scale, consider a different type of fundraiser or try auctioning different items.
+For guidance on planning any charity auction, see our step-by-step guide.

 How to Request Art for Your Charity Auction